 I know there’ll be pharmacies there but (having learnt the hard way) they might not be open when you desperately need help so it’s always best to buy tablets in your home country and take them with you.
 Obviously if you have to take regular pills prescribed by your doctor then take those with you too and make sure you take enough to cover the trip.
 Bandages are just in case you get a nasty cut and you need to cover it up quickly.

 Some countries don’t sell tampons.
 So if you use them, then take some with you.
-I come from Thailand and I swear I have never seen tampons there ever!
-Maybe this has changed but do you really want to take the risk!?
+I come from Thailand and tampons are very hard to find.
+Trust me on this.